Why?

 For a greater vocabulary, you can load multiple books during the Thesaurus synthesize process.
 Simply hit Load button again and Append to the

-books you load the less words will be added (the vocabularies obviously overlap).
+more books you load the less words will be added (the vocabularies obviously overlap).
 But as with everything, too many is not necessary better.
-You wont get
+You

 Generally, you would want to load a few books from the same genre.
 They could be from the same or different authors, depending if you go for a genre